RunsOn RunsOn

 Benefits of using a matrix strategy

-• Simplicity: Reduces redundancy and keeps your workflows readable and maintainable.
+• Simplicity: Reduces redundancy and keeps workflows maintainable

-• Coverage: Increases the test coverage by testing across multiple environments, architectures, software versions, etc.
+• Coverage: Tests across multiple environments, architectures, and software versions

 Example: compiling across multiple architectures using docker